 - a copy of your graduation certificate

-You'll find full details in the application pack.
+Full details are given in the application process.

-Find out how to join the BACP Register, and how to renew or reinstate your registered membership.
+Find out about the BACP Register and how to become a registered member.